 Here is a short film about the Care Act.

 Information and advice about care and support is available to all Hampshire residents.
-You can get information in a number of ways, such as this website, publications and leaflet, by calling Adult Services on 0300 555 1386 or through independent organisations such as Citizens Advice Bureaux.
+You can get information in a number of ways, such as this website, publications and leaflets, by calling Adult Services on 0300 555 1386 or through independent organisations such as Citizens Advice.

 You can have an assessment of your social care needs regardless of your financial position.
 The assessment will focus on your strengths and abilities and what you want to achieve.

 If you are a carer, you can have an assessment of your needs and you may be eligible for support.